aurelia/aurelia.github.io-old/docs/api/templating-resources/index.md

 #### Methods

-* `toView(untrustedMarkup?: any): any` - Process the provided markup that flows to the view.
+* `toView(untrustedMarkup: any): any` - Process the provided markup that flows to the view.
-  * `untrustedMarkup?: any` - The untrusted markup to be sanitized.
+  * `untrustedMarkup: any` - The untrusted markup to be sanitized.